How to Manage Your Money If You Make Less Than $60,000/Year

 - Help you switch on the spot if it finds you a better rate.

 Gabi says it finds an average savings of $720 per year for its customers.
+Hello, bigger budget.

 It is a true apples-to-apples comparison at the same coverage levels and deductibles you currently have.
 Once you sign up, you never have to shop again.
 Gabi’s software has your policy on file and keeps on monitoring for savings as your life changes.

-To keep a closer eye on your credit, get your credit score and a “credit report card” for free from Credit Sesame.
-It breaks down exactly what’s on your credit report in layman’s terms, how it affects your score and how to address it.
+To keep a closer eye on your credit, you can also get a “credit report card” for free from Credit Sesame.
+It breaks down exactly what’s on your credit report in layman’s terms, how it affects your score and how you might address it.